-Consider pursuing a career as a Medical Laboratory Technician (MLT) and become a member of the laboratory team.
-As an MLT, you will analyze blood, body fluids and microbiology cultures; work up blood units for transfusions; operate automated equipment, instruments and analyzers; and conduct manual testing in accordance with federal laws, guidelines and national standards.
+Medical laboratory technicians analyze blood, body fluids and microbiology cultures; work up blood units for transfusions; operate automated equipment, instruments and analyzers; and conduct manual testing in accordance with federal laws, guidelines and national standards.
 It is an ever-changing and challenging career that you can take anywhere in the United States.
-Upon graduation from AACC’s MLT program, you can be credentialed as an MLT(ASCP) by taking the American Society of Clinical Pathology Board of Certification (ASCP-BOC) MLT examination.
+Upon graduation, you can be credentialed as a medical laboratory technician by the American Society of Clinical Pathology Board of Certification.

 Upon graduation of the Medical Laboratory Technician program, you will be prepared to take a national credentialing examination.